Nepal - Trekking in The Himalayas

 Ever since Nepal first opened its borders to outsiders in the 1950s, this mystical mountain nation has proved irresistible to travellers, adventurers and mountaineers.
 Today, legions of trekkers are drawn to the Himalaya’s most iconic and accessible hiking, following ancient caravan routes and the footsteps of early explorers, to Everest, the Annapurna’s – and beyond.

+The Annapurna Conservation Area Project (ACAP) publishes a minimum impact code that combines environmental behaviour with cultural awareness.
+Many of the better trekking agencies adopt and expand this code and we concur.
 In essence, we always avoid buying plastic bottled water.
 You bring your own bottle and fill it with boiled water/tea/hot lemon from your lodge.
 ACAP provide numerous filling stations along the Annapurna Circuit where water bottles can be refilled with UV treated water for a minimal cost.
 Carry purifier drops or tablets as a backup.
 We avoid burning wood for heating or cooking.
 Deforestation is rife in Nepal, and we certainly won’t add to it.
 As far as possible, hot showers are solar powered.

-Your local Nepalese guide(s) will always be eating dhal bhat (the Nepali national dish of veg curry, rice and lentils) and you’ll be rewarded with smiles if you order the same.
+Your local Nepalese guide(s) will always be eating dhal bhat (the Nepali national dish of veg curry, rice and dhal lentils) and you’ll be rewarded with smiles if you order the same.
 Pressure cookers are the most energy-efficient cooking method and they are used a lot up here.
 Trevor and I found that we grew very fond of dhal bhat as time went by… it provides very good nutrition and is very tasty.
 We take our trash home (e.g. spent batteries, broken electronics) and use recycling and compost bins wherever available.
 We avoid excess packaging.
 We use a toilet where available.
 We respect the local culture, dress and act modestly, and always seek permission before taking photographs.
 We should not encourage children to beg by indiscriminately handing out money, candy or pens.
 Naturally, we show an active interest in the local culture by learning some words of Nepali, Sherpa or Tibetan.

-Don’t miss this chance to journey perhaps a little out of your normal comfort zone, knowing that we have already tested it out (for Martin at almost 70!) to make sure that a normal and healthy fit person is capable of such a thrilling adventure.
+Don’t miss this chance to journey perhaps a little out of your normal comfort zone, knowing that we have already tested it out (for Martin at 70!) to make sure that a normal and healthy fit person is capable of such a thrilling adventure.
 Naturally, the only problem for some people could be the altitude and the lower oxygen levels available at those heights.
 Altitude sickness is no respecter of age or even fitness – take it from me.
-However, we will always have a back-up plan should you feel unwell and we always travel with Diamox, which is a well tested antidote to AMS.
+However, we will always have a back-up plan should you feel unwell and we always travel with Diamox, which in an emergency, is a well tested antidote to AMS.

 For photos from Nepal 2017 and other Walking Tours, please go to our Facebook page.